 Caitlin Helfer: It sucks but they’re living creatures.
 It’s like telling you to never go out and get sick or get hurt.

 Matthew Failor: Exactly.
-Yeah, exactly.
+Yeah exactly.
 And we don’t want to live our life through that we’d rather go out and I’m okay with twisting an ankle because we’re having fun doing it.
 And we’re going outside and exploring.
-I’d much rather do that than sit around not do anything.
+I’d much rather do that than sit around not doing anything.

 Matthew Failor: Were you getting bit?
 Oh, geez, I did that once, that was crazy.